• Skip to primary navigation

 10. I have a more intimate and meaningful relationship with my child.
 Yes, sometimes it’s hard to not have those 8 hours of alone time during the day when the kids are in school.
 But it’s worth it for the closeness we have.

-11. My child isn’t bombarded all day with ideas that are contrary to what we believe.
-She doesn’t learn “worldly” as the norm.
-And when “big” issues come up, I have the opportunity to explain things myself, rather than letting her learn about difficult concepts from a young classmate.
+11. My child isn’t bombarded all day with ideas that are contrary to what we believe – and when big issues come up, I have the opportunity to explain things myself, rather than letting her learn about difficult concepts from a young classmate.

 12. Homeschooling works.
 It isn’t a new concept.
 Many of our founding fathers and other famously brilliant people were taught at home.
 Test scores for homeschoolers are usually higher than average.
 Colleges are eager to accept homeschooled students, and often even actively seek them.
 “No Child Left Behind” isn’t ever an issue at home.